Beyond communication and advocacy, there's several skills, characteristics and capabilities that a CDO will need.

 Let's look at each in turn.

-So, we've established that communication is the key skill for a delivery principal.
+So, we've established that communication is the key skill for a delivery principal followed closely by advocacy, which often looks like diplomacy.
 Beyond that, though, what other traits or abilities are important to lead customer delivery?

 Here's a list of seven CDO super-powers, and we'll look at each below.